-- How to Make Cannabis-Infused Coconut Oil
+How to Make Cannabutter

 An increasing number of marijuana users believe that edibles are the best way to consume the herb.
-When you create cannabutter, you have the basis for a host of weird and wonderful recipes.
+When you learn how to make cannabutter, you have the basis for a host of weird and wonderful recipes.

-Once the THC from the edible hits your brain, you should enjoy a high that is more sedative and relaxing than when you smoke.
-While edibles are not the best option for a fast reaction (it can take anywhere from 1–7 hours for them to take effect, depending on dose, etc.), it will feel a lot more intense!
+Once the THC from the edible takes effect, you should enjoy a more soothing and relaxing high than when you smoke.
+Edibles are not the best option for a fast reaction.
+This is because it can take anywhere from 1–7 hours to take effect, depending on dose, etc. However, the experience will likely feel a lot more intense!

 Place your marijuana in an oven at a temperature of at least 240 degrees Fahrenheit (115 degrees Celsius) for between 45 and 60 minutes.
 Once your weed is decarboxylated, you’re ready to begin making cannabutter.

-How to Make Cannabis-Infused Butter (Or “Cannabutter”)
+How to Make Cannabis-Infused Butter (“Cannabutter”)

 If you want to make the best butter, you’ll have to pay decent money for premium-grade marijuana.
 The decarb process is likely to strip away some THC, so bear this in mind when analyzing the strength of your cannabutter.

 Making cannabutter is easy; calculating the right dosage is the tricky part.
 The potency can vary from batch to batch, even if you use the same amount each time.
 Variables that impact your cannabis butter include the amount of heat applied, individual tolerance, and, of course, the marijuana strains used.

 The biggest issue when making cannabutter is determining the THC content of your strain.
 Potency ranges from 3% in schwag to 30% in the latest batches grown in places like Colorado.
 Trainwreck’s THC, for example, is anywhere between 12% and 21%.